a11is0n/BaconFriedRice-Redesign-May-2012/notes.md

 "Equal height inputs and buttons"), but it didn't seem to be the exact same problem.
 I also didn't want to use a vendor-prefix as a fix.

-It turns out that if I use <input type="button" /> instead of <button>, the problem is gone!
+It turns out that if I use an input of type "button" instead of a button element, the problem is gone!
 I wonder why?

 Also, I am starting to add CSS3 styling, and [CSS3 Please](http://css3please.com/ "CSS3 Please") is awesome.
 It's so useful to have all the vendor prefixes